skeletonlabs/skeleton/.changeset/five-deers-listen.md

 "@skeletonlabs/tw-plugin": minor
 ---

-feat: Added optional properties that are applied in dark mode
+feat: Added `properties_dark` to themes for CSS properties that are applied only in dark mode